Seldaek/monolog/doc/X1-exceptionless-usage.md

-monolog-exceptionless
+Monolog Exceptionless Handler
 =============

-Exceptionless Handler for Monolog, which allows to send log messages to Exceptionless instance.
+Exceptionless Handler for Monolog, which allows to send log messages to Exceptionless server instance.

 # Disclaimer
 This is a simple handler for monolog.
 This version works for custom development, on high traffic sites is recommended to update the curl process itu use as async.

-# Installation
-monolog-exceptionless is included with the monolog installation.

 # Usage
 Just use it as any other Monolog Handler, push it to the stack of your Monolog Logger instance.
 The Handler however needs some parameters:

 - **$token** This is a API key you register in ExceptionLess server.
-- **hosturi** The server Url where ExceptionLess is; the default is hosted ExceptionLess is at: https://www.exceptionless.io
+- **$hosturi** The server Url where ExceptionLess is; the default is hosted ExceptionLess is at: https://www.exceptionless.io
 - **$level** can be any of the standard Monolog logging levels.
 Use Monologs statically defined contexts. _Defaults to Logger::DEBUG_
 - **$bubble** _Defaults to true_